 The bed bug litigation lawyers at Whitney, LLP can help you determine whether your landlord is liable for a bed bug infestation in your apartment.
 Bed bugs cause misery to tenants who are forced to live with infestation, and you should not have to live in a bed bug infested apartment.
-To schedule a free legal consultation to discuss your claim, call Whitney, LLP at (410) 583-8000.
+To schedule a consultation to discuss your claim, call Whitney, LLP at (410) 583-8000.

 How Bed Bug Infestations Begin

 Bed bugs are one-quarter inch long brownish insects that enjoy feeding on the blood of humans.
 These insects can hide in several different areas of a home from your mattress to the crevices in your furniture.
 That is why it is important to understand how bed bug infestations begin so that you can avoid bringing these insects into your home.